 Most strategies for treating Alzheimer’s disease center on finding a drug that will reverse the disease pathology biochemically.
-Drugs, however, can be expensive and have side effects, and so far none have worked.
+Drugs, however, can be expensive and have side effects.

-In 2016, the labs of Li-Huei Tsai, Emery Brown and Ed Boyden teamed up to try a completely different approach: After observing that gamma frequency (40Hz) brain wave power is substantially weaker in Alzheimer’s patients, they experimented in mouse models with instilling the rhythms with stimulation – first with optogenetics – and then with completely non-invasive 40Hz) flashes of visible light.
-In a paper in Nature in December 2016, they showed that the flashes had several beneficial effects on the mice: it reduced harmful amyloid beta plaques in the visual cortex both by reducing their production and by stimulating microglia to clear the plaques away.
-Cognitive performance improved, too.
+In 2016, the labs of Li-Huei Tsai, Emery Brown and Ed Boyden teamed up to try a completely different approach: After observing that gamma frequency (40Hz) brain wave power and synchrony is substantially weaker in Alzheimer’s model mice and may also be in patients, they experimented in mice with instilling the rhythms with completely non-invasive 40Hz flashes of visible light.
+In a paper in Nature in December 2016, they showed that the flashes had several beneficial effects:

 Above: A rendering of a microglia-like cell, stimulated to action by GENUS, absorbing amyloid plaques.